Roger Reeves

-Roger William Reeves (born January 1980) is an American poet.
+Roger William Reeves (born January 1980) is an American poet and essayist.

 Life

 Early life and education

 Reeves was born and raised in southern New Jersey.
-He earned a B.A. in English from Morehouse College, an M.A. in English from Texas A & M University, an MFA from the James A. Michener Center for Creative Writing at the University of Texas at Austin, and a Ph.D. from the University of Texas at Austin.
+He earned a Bachelor of Arts in English from Morehouse College, a Master of Arts in English from Texas A&M University, a Master of Fine Arts from the Michener Center for Creative Writing at the University of Texas at Austin, and a Doctor of Philosophy from the University of Texas at Austin.

 Career

-Reeves' work has appeared in Poetry, Ploughshares, American Poetry Review,Boston Review, Gulf Coast, Tin House,and The Paris American.
+Reeves' work has appeared in Poetry, Ploughshares, The American Poetry Review, Boston Review, Gulf Coast, Tin House, and The Paris American.
 His debut collection of poetry, King Me, was published in 2013 by Copper Canyon Press and was honored as a Library Journal “Best Poetry Book of 2013.”
 His second collection of poetry, Best Barbarian, was published in 2022 by W.W.
-Norton.
+Norton and became a finalist for the National Book Award.

-Reeves has been awarded a 2015 Whiting Award, a 2013 NEA Fellowship, a 2013 Pushcart Prize, a 2008 Ruth Lilly Fellowship from the Poetry Foundation, two Bread Loaf Scholarships, an Alberta H. Walker Scholarship from the Provincetown Fine Arts Work Center and two Cave Canem Fellowships.
+Reeves has been awarded a 2015 Whiting Award, a 2013 National Endowment of the Arts Fellowship, a 2013 Pushcart Prize, a 2008 Ruth Lilly Fellowship from the Poetry Foundation, two Bread Loaf Scholarships, an Alberta H. Walker Scholarship from the Provincetown Fine Arts Work Center and two Cave Canem Fellowships.
 For the 2014–2015 school year, Reeves was a Hodder Fellow of Princeton University.